The Black-Scholes Equation in Presence of Arbitrage: Geometric Arbitrage Theory Background

 \subsubsection{Market Model as Principal Fibre Bundle}

 Let us consider -in continuous time- a market with $N$ assets and a num\'{e}raire.
 A general portfolio at time $t$ is described by the vector of nominals $x\in X$, for an open set $X\subset\mathbb{R}^N$.
-Following Definition \ref{defi1}, the asset model induces for $j=1,\dots,N$ the gauge
+By nominals $x^1,\dots,x^N$ we mean the number of assets that we hold in our portfolio.
+Following Definition \ref{defi1}, the asset model consisting in $N$ synthetic zero bonds is described by means of the gauges